minprog/app-studio/30 Android/10 Unit 1/content.md

     - [Layouts](/android/layouts)
     - [State](/android/state)

+## Project

-4. Now you are ready to make your first app, [Mr. Potatohead](/projects/mr-potatohead).
+Now you are ready to make your first app!
+You can choose between two projects:

+- **Guided project: [Mr. Potatohead](/guided/mr-potatohead)** takes you step-by-step through making your first app.
+You'll probably choose this one if you haven't built applications on a platform before.

+- **Unguided project: [First App](/projects/first-app)** gives you a set of requirements with which you make your app.
+You'll probably choose this one if you have done more than a couple of programming courses.
+If you don't know how to start, talk to your teacher or switch to the guided project!